Ethel Kennedy: Early life and education

 Ethel Skakel was born on April 11, 1928, in Chicago, Illinois, to businessman George Skakel and Ann Brannack.
 She was the sixth of seven children, with a younger sister named Ann and five elder siblings: Georgeann, James, George Jr., Rushton, and Patricia.

-George Skakel was the founder of Great Lakes Carbon Corporation, which later became a division of SGLCarbon.
+George Skakel was the founder of Great Lakes Carbon Corporation, which later became a division of SGL Carbon.
 He was of Dutch descent and a Protestant while Ann was of Irish ancestry and practiced the Catholic faith.
 Their children were raised Catholic, and Ethel, a devout Catholic herself, attended mass regularly throughout her life.

 Ethel and her siblings were raised in Greenwich, Connecticut.
 She attended the all-girls Greenwich Academy and graduated from the Convent of the Sacred Heart in the Bronx in 1945.
 In September 1945, Ethel began her college education at Manhattanville College, where she was a classmate of her future sister-in-law Jean Kennedy.
 Ethel received a bachelor's degree from Manhattanville in 1949.

 Ethel first met Jean's brother, Robert F. Kennedy, during a ski trip to Mont Tremblant Resort in Quebec in December 1945.
 During that trip, Robert began dating Ethel's older sister Patricia, but after that relationship ended, he began dating Ethel.
 She campaigned for Robert's older brother John in his 1946 campaign for Congress in Massachusetts's 11th congressional district and wrote her college thesis on his book Why England Slept.